Word for Mac Content Control Add-in – Call for Beta Testers

 The Properties dialog

 • In Word for Windows, you can set a separate character style for the control.
 The VBA commands for sorting styles don’t do the same thing as the Word interface, so I haven’t been able to make this work the same as in Windows.
-The content controls currently take on the style of the paragraph in which they are inserted, except for the Date Picker which displays Times New Roman (?!) when a date is selected.
+Using my Content Control add-in, the content controls currently take on the style of the paragraph in which they are inserted, except for the Date Picker which displays Times New Roman (?!) when a date is selected.

 • The color for a control can be set to the same colors as in Windows, but there isn’t a custom color input yet.